 East London’s Cake or Death takes bakes very seriously – the clue’s in the name!
 These super-squidgy, rich chocolate brownies are all vegan, but you’d never guess.
 We love the Lotus Biscoff flavour (pictured) topped with gooey Biscoff spread and a Lotus biscuit, and the new salted caramel, drizzled with vegan caramel and sprinkled with sea salt flakes.
 Love festive flavours?
 Go for the mixed Christmas box, which includes two stem ginger, two mince pie and two salted caramel brownies.

-Best for a lighter-textured brownie
+Best for a glamorous gift

 Crumbs & Doilies freshly baked New York cookies